cdaven/noteexplorer/README.md

 Alias: `todos`

 Lists all open todos from all notes.
 A todo is a list item that starts with `- [ ] `.
-When you tick the box (`[x]`), the item will no longer be listed by the subcommand.
+When you tick the box (`[x]`), the item will not show up the next time you list todos.

 See e.g. [TODO.md](https://github.com/todo-md/todo-md).